Chongliang-Utopia/Animator/README.md

     - **IController**: A controller interface that enables the program to output the description of the shapes, or draws the animation on a canvas.

+    - **ImageViewControllerImpl**: A controller class that enables the program to draw the animation on a canvas.

-    - **ControllerImpl**: A controller class that enables the program to output the description of the shapes, draws the animation on a canvas.
+    - **TextViewControllerImpl**: A controller class that enables the program to output the description of the shapes.

+    - **FactoryController**: A factory class that enables to pick controller according to the view type.

 # View
 - **Design of View**